alberta license suspension program

 In a parallel maneuver, the Minister of Justice effectively diminished the discretionary role of the Crown to deal with borderline cases of impaired driving by ordering that line-Crowns could not longer resolve DUI charges with plea bargains under the Traffic Safety Act (TSA).

 Thankfully, on May 18th, 2017 the majority of the Alberta Court of Appeal struck down this draconian pre-punishment legislation.
 But there was no celebration; for the Alberta Court of Appeal gave the Government a one-year grace period to change the ALS.
 Despite being fully aware that they were levelling unconstitutional legislation against their own citizens, the Government continued to suspend driver's pursuant to invalid law.
 Neither the police nor the Crown were deterred.
 In the view of this Alberta defence lawyer, the action demonstrated a clear disregard (and arguably distain) for Charter rights.

 Unfortunately, the NDP Government replaced one piece of unconstitutional legislation with another.
 The new administrative driving suspension program will see presumptively innocent Albertans suspended for 90 days, after which, they can install an Interlock Device in their vehicle, which must remain until the conclusion of their criminal case.
 Worse, if no appeal of the suspension is filed within 30 days, the suspension persists for one-year, even if the accused successfully defends the charge.

-If you can, fight against the stigma of a criminal record.
+Fight against the stigma of a criminal record.
+Resist the Government's attempt to deprive you of your driving privileges.
 At the very least, do your due diligence by exploring your options.
 An experienced impaired driving lawyer might be able to help.
-David Chow is a Calgary DUI lawyer who has defended cases throughout the province.
+David Chow is a Calgary driving suspension lawyer who has defended cases throughout the province.
 Call for a free telephone consultation.